kswltd/kimsungwook.github.io/_posts/2020-01-19-ICC-Foundations-of-Fluency.md

 last_modified_at: 2020-01-19T08:06:00-05:00
 ---

-# 1. Cross-cultural issues in the classroom:
+# 1. Cross-cultural issues in the classroom
 Understanding some basic differences within the US classroom can help you better compensate for language gaps and deal effectively with CMU students.

 - What are some key differences between Teacher-Centered versus Learner-Centered classrooms?